-There are those who believe that anti-malware applications actually aren’t needed.
-While I disagree with that as an absolute statement, the fact is that if you really know what you’re doing – deeply – then it may be possible to be relatively safe on your own.
+There are those who believe anti-malware applications aren’t needed.
+While I disagree with that as an absolute statement, if you really know what you’re doing — deeply — then it may be possible to be relatively safe on your own.

-It’s just not something I advise, since it relies on being 100% right 100% of the time when it comes to identifying and avoiding potential threats.
+It’s not something I advise at all, since it relies on being 100% right 100% of the time when it comes to identifying and avoiding potential threats.
 Things have become much too complex to rely on that kind of accuracy.

 Not only do I advise running anti-malware tools, I run them myself.

 Become a Patron of Ask Leo! and go ad-free!

 All the security software in the world can’t protect you from yourself.
 It’s important to remain skeptical, and pay attention to the warnings that your security tools give you.
 Don’t bypass them based on the fake promises of malware authors.

 The real problem is, even with those tools in place, there’s no way to avoid what’s been called the Dancing Bunnies Problem1.

 It works like this: if users receive an email saying, “Click here to see dancing bunnies”, a significant number of them are going to circumvent any and every protection the system might have in place.

 They want to see dancing bunnies, dammit, and nothing’s going to get in their way.

 That’s one form of what’s called “social engineering”: promise something you know will cause people to bypass security measures so as to get you whatever you really had in mind.